 Fix the Overexposed Photos Using PS application

 Overexposed photos are caused when you click a photo in excessive light or when an image sensor is exposed to light for a long time.
 Overexposed photos look vigorously bright and mask all the details.
-Overexposure can be fixed by darkening the photo using Photoshop application.
+Overexposure can be fixed by darkening the photo using the Photoshop application.

-- From the right toolbar select the Channel Pallet, where you can find RGB, Red, Green and Blue channels.
+- From the right toolbar select the Channel Pallet, where you can find RGB, Red, Green, and Blue channels.
 Now hold Ctrl and click on the RGB channel to select the overexposed area.

-- The following are the before and after results after adjusting the layers and reducing the overexposure using Photoshop application.
+- The following are the before and after results after adjusting the layers and reducing the overexposure using the Photoshop application.

 While fixing the photo on Photoshop be cautious because Photoshop application needs a lot of resources such as RAM and a good performing processor.
 If resources are insufficient the PS application might crash and damage the PSD file.
 Due to any reason if you ever damage the PSD file the quickest and simple method to fix a PSD file is with the help of Remo PSD repair software.

 Fix Under or Low Saturated Photos using Photoshop

 You have clicked an amazing photo but it looks lifeless with no colors.
 Fortunately, Photoshop will help you fix the photo and make those colors pop.
 All you need to do is to use the hue and saturation filter.
 You can find the hue and saturation filter at the right bottom of the toolbar.